 I am currently a Postdoctoral Associate in the UC San Diego Vision and Memory Lab.
+In Fall 2024 I will be joining the Purdue Department of Speech, Language, and Hearing Sciences as an Assistant Professor.
 I received my PhD in 2022 from the Harvard/MIT Speech and Hearing Bioscience and Technology program, where I worked with Josh McDermott.
 During my PhD, I was funded by a National Institutes of Health F31 grant and by the NSF Graduate Research Fellowship Program.
 I have received the Weintraub Graduate Student Award from Fred Hutch and was named to the 2022 Forbes "30 Under 30" list in science.
 As a Churchill Scholar, I completed my MPhil at the University of Cambridge Centre for Music and Science.
 I hold a Bachelor's degree in Cognitive Science from Johns Hopkins University.

 My broad research interest is understanding how listeners perceive and remember sound, particularly speech and music.
 I also hope to characterize how individual differences in experience, training, and culture change auditory perception.